RedBeardLab/rediSQL/README.md

 I am hoping to find the necessary funds to keep maintain this project.

-I am starting with only an Open Source version, and then move to an enterprise version adding the necessary features.
+I am starting with only an Open Source version and then move to an enterprise version adding the necessary features.

 ## License